Santiago Metro Line 3: History

 Line 3 connects with all Santiago Metro lines except for Line 4A.
 It connects with Line 1 at Universidad de Chile station, with Line 2 and the future Line 7 at Puente Cal y Canto station, with Line 4 at Plaza Egaña station and with Line 5 at Plaza de Armas station and Irarrázaval station.
 It also connects with Line 6 at Ñuñoa station once Line 3.
-Its distinctive colour on the network line map is brown.

 Three more stations are scheduled to be open in 2023, in the commune of Quilicura on the north; however, the expansion to Hospital Militar in La Reina was again dismissed.
 On January 22, the president Piñera announced that the Hospital Militar station will be constructed after the Lines 7, 8 and 9, are completed in 2028.

 Innovations

 Line 3 complies with high security and passenger comfort standards.
-The new security measures include cameras inside the trains, an overhead (catenary) electric transmission line, auto-drive, doors located on the platform, air conditioning in the trains and connections with suburban trains.
+The new security measures include cameras inside the trains, an overhead (catenary) electric transmission line, automatic train operation, platform screen doors, air conditioning in the trains and connections with suburban trains.

 Although Line 3 did not suffer any damage in the October 2019 protests (with the exception of Cardenal Caro, which suffered minor damage), Line 3 was nonetheless closed on the weekend of October 18, 2019, due to security issues.
 Service on Line 3 was partially resumed on October 23, with full service to all stations being established in 2020.